Skip to main content

 note

-SerpAPI free tier offers 100 free calls monthly.
+SerpAPI's free tier offers 100 free calls monthly.
 For production, consider upgrading to a higher plan.

-Creating data enrichment pipeline
+Creating a data enrichment pipeline

 You can either follow the example in the linked Colab notebook or follow this documentation to create the user-agent device data enrichment pipeline.